sqlmapproject/sqlmap/Usage.md

 Option: `--data`

-By default the HTTP method used to perform HTTP requests is `GET`, but you can implicitly change it to `POST` by providing the data to be sent in the `POST` requests.
-Such data, being those parameters, are tested for SQL injection as well as any provided `GET` parameters.
+By default the HTTP method used to perform HTTP requests is GET, but you can implicitly change it to POST by providing the data to be sent in the POST requests.
+Such data, being those parameters, are tested for SQL injection as well as any provided GET parameters.

 For example: